trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --chain.chainId=10
     ```

-Set the Chain ID of the network.
+Set the chain ID of the network.

 The default is `1337`.